ankitects/anki-manual/editing.md

 organized, such as “my geography book chapter 1”, or “food verbs”, but this is not recommended, for the following reasons:

 - Lots of little decks mean you end up reviewing cards in a recognizable order.
 Whether it’s because you’re clicking on each deck in turn (which is slow) or you’ve added a number of decks under a single parent deck, you’ll end up seeing all the “chapter 1” or “food verb” cards together.
 This makes it easier to answer the cards, as you can guess them from the context, which leads to weaker memories.
 When you need to recall the word or phrase outside Anki, you won’t have the luxury of being shown related content first!

--   Anki was not designed to handle many decks (more than several dozen), and it will slow down as you add more – especially if you’re studying on a mobile client.
-A few extra decks is not going to make a noticeable difference, but if you have many decks the delays will start to add up.
+- While less of a problem than it was in earlier Anki versions, adding hundreds of decks may cause slowdowns, and very large deck trees with thousands of items can actually break the display of the deck list in the current implementation.

 Instead of creating lots of little decks, it’s a better idea to use tags and/or fields to classify your content.
 Instead of creating a “food